 2. Instead of butter, swap in heart-healthy olive oil.
 While we’re at it, do we need to use as much fat as classic recipes call for?
 The answer: use heart-healthy olive oil and decrease the saturated fat content and overall fat content by at least a quarter (here I decreased it by half).

-3. Swap refined sugar or a natural, more flavorful sweetener.
-Most cornbread recipes call for regular cane or brown sugar.
-You can easily swap either out for a natural sugar like sucanat or coconut sugar, however, here I opted to use honey (which posed to be a bit more challenging when it came to developing).
+3. Use a natural, more flavorful sweetener.
+Most recipes call for regular cane or brown sugar.
+You can easily swap either out for a natural sugar like sucanat or coconut sugar, however, here I opted to use honey (which posed to be a bit more challenging when it came to recipe developing).
 I chose honey because the floral flavor of honey pairs well with both corn and olive oil.

 4. Use buttermilk instead of whole milk.
 Buttermilk is lower in fat, adds a nice tangy flavor, and is important for helping to activate the baking powder.
 This last characteristic is an important one!
 We are using cornmeal and whole wheat flour, two heavy ingredients.
 The more leavening we can encourage, the better.